St John’s Anglican Cathedral – Master Plan and Rezoning

 Anglican Church Property Trust Diocese of Sydney

-Architectus’ master plan delivers a new square which provides a clear setting for St John’s Cathedral’s important western frontage, a high quality renewal of the public domain including a new laneway link to Macquarie Street, sun access to important spaces and reinforces the quality of axial views.
-It proposes two new buildings of a scale appropriate to central Parramatta including a significant new commercial tower of up to 180 metres, helping Parramatta to meet its aspirations as an employment centre.
+Architectus’ master plan delivers a new square which provides a clear setting for St John’s Cathedral’s important western frontage.
+This high-quality renewal of the public domain includes a new laneway link to Macquarie Street, sun access to important spaces and reinforces the quality of axial views.
+It proposes two new buildings of a scale appropriate to central Parramatta, including a significant new commercial tower of up to 180 metres, helping Parramatta to meet its aspirations as an employment centre.

 The project has been submitted as a Planning Proposal to Parramatta City Council.